 - Can be an integral part of a project team

 - Generally used to provide specific expertise or to reduce the responsibility or risk

 - Most projects have at least some Consultants, Developers and Service Providers

 - Consultants are generally hired to oversee or advise in a specific area of expertise

 - Developers usually are responsible for the entire project

 - Service Providers typically provide services in a particular area of expertise

 - No Consultant, Developer or Service Provider can make a bad project successful

-Newtrient will continue to work with the Danish Trade Council to further refine the cost and performance information as more information becomes available and as new commercial dairy installations come on line.
+Newtrient will continue to work with the Danish Trade Council and the Biogas Alliance to further refine the cost and performance information of each of these technologies and will provide this information on the individual technologies as it becomes available and as new commercial dairy installations come on line.

 1. OPERATIONAL HISTORY